Q: What is the penalty-free resignation date and how do we calculate it?

 A written resignation mailed by prepaid or registered mail to the board president or board’s designee at the district’s post office address is considered filed at the time of mailing.

 The penalty-free resignation date is based on the first day of instruction for the upcoming year for your district.
-Each district must count calendar days to determine the exact date, which is usually in early to-mid-July.
+Each district must count calendar days to determine the exact date, which is usually around the middle of July.